 Welcome to the Darknode documentation!
 This book is for new and existing Darknode owners.
 It has everything you need to know about deploying and managing Darknodes.

-The Getting Started guide teaches you through registering your first Darknode.
+The Getting Started guide teaches you how to install your darknode.

 The User Manual teaches you how to keep your Darknodes up to date and earning rewards, including general FAQs.

 Requirements for running a Darknode are 100,000 REN tokens staked as collateral + running the Darknode software via VPS.